 Blood Brothers Review | Palace Theatre | Manchester

-From the playwright that brought you Educating Rita, comes a dramady musical that plays with class expectations, friendship and love.
-Splitting a self-imposed and societal self-fulfilling prophesy, the play ends as it begins.
-The harsh realities of life are highlighted through twins Eddie and Mickey, who are separated at birth and raised in separate social circles.
+Blood Brothers is burdened by fate, offering audiences a narrative that follows both superstition and systematic discrimination.
+As the musical plays back the story of twins Eddie (Joel Benedic) and Micky (Josh Capper) the play highlights the harsh realities of working-class life with the brothers seen divided at birth and raised in separate social circles.
 Eddie is brought up as an only child of a wealthy family, while Mickey’s childhood is swiftly formed through a hard-hitting environment with a single, working-class mother raising eight children.
 Despite growing up apart, the twins naturally gravitate towards each other, forming a bond that cannot be broken.

+The Palace Theatre hosts both households, where directors Bob Tomson and Bill Kenwright bring a drab, sombre backdrop to counter the musical’s childlike optimism and joyous lyrics.
 Educating Rita plays with the concept of working-class mobility through education, opportunity and self-resilience.
 Here writer Willy Russell seals the fate of his lead characters by highlighting the continued shortcomings of the class divide and the institutions designed to provide freedom and opportunity to all who seek it.